HELP PROTECT THE FUTURE OF COOKHAM

 - USAGE OF GREENBELT -

-There is simply no space for development in Cookham without the use of greenbelt, that is why its vital new developments promote wildlife conservation, flood prevention, and the conservation of the seperate three Cookham villages
+There is simply no space for development in Cookham without the use of greenbelt.
+It is vital new developments promote wildlife conservation, flood prevention, and the conservation of the separate three Cookham villages and the Borough need to prove that it's a truly viable option.
+Curently there is 220 homes planned on Greenbelt in Cookham.

 - LOCAL SCHOOLS -